 Some results are from previous years as sampling for these contaminants are done less frequently than annually.
 The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our results, though representative, are more than one year old.
+Some of our results, though representative, are more than one year or were below the detection limits of the lab equipment.